What’s old is new again, and one lasting trend in website design is incorporating vintage and retro website design elements.

-There are iconic elements that can easily be identified when looking at any retro and vintage design, I have categorized them in four groups (although there maybe more).
+There are iconic elements that can easily be identified when looking at any vintage and retro website design, I have categorized them in four groups (although there may be more).

 For decades the art of typography has given rise to some amazing, elegant and beautiful designs.
 These impressive styles still have a lasting impression, echoing today’s work.
 Please take a look at the modern website designs vintage and retro typography have inspired.

 Vintage and retro technology looks rustic and oversized compared to the sleek and chic gadgets of today.
 But vintage technology is